 In 2010, Prof. Axel Börsch-Supan, Ph.D. became a scientific member of the Max Planck Society and took office as co-director in 2011.
 Due to this appointment, the Institute has substantially expanded its area of work: one department, headed by Ulrich Becker, has continued its research on foreign and international social law, while the second department, the "Munich Center for the Economics of Aging" has been dedicating its research to social policy under the leadership of Prof. Axel Börsch-Supan.
 In accordance with the new research structure, a new Statute was adopted by the Senate of the Max Planck Society, and the institute formerly known as Max Planck Institute for Foreign and International Social Law was renamed Max Planck Institute for Social Law and Social Policy with effect from 1 July 2011.

-In March 2010, another research group, dedicated to the topic of "Inclusion and Disability", started its work at the Institute under the leadership of Max Planck Fellow Prof. Dr. Elisabeth Wacker.
-This group examines the structures, measures and impacts of prevention, rehabilitation and health development from a national and international perspective.
+From 2010 to 2020, the research group "Inclusion and Disability" headed by Max Planck Fellow Prof. Dr. Elisabeth Wacker also enriched the Institute's work.
+It investigated structures, measures and impacts of prevention, rehabilitation and health development from a national and international perspective.